ausevo/ausevo.github.io/registration.md

 Talk submission will follow.
 As in previous years, for talk presentations we do not request an abstract on application, only a title (that you can also update later).
 <!-- We hope to run tag-team presentations again, as well as the usual standard and flash talk options.   -->

+#### Venue

+Talks and events will be around the Great Court on UQ's St. Lucia campus.
+The conference dinner will be at [The Burrow](https://www.theburrowwestend.com.au/), 52 Russell St, West End QLD 4101.

+See this [page](/2025_venue/) for details.

 #### Registration fees

 All registration fees are in Australian dollars and are inclusive of GST.
 Early bird registration ends on the 1st of September.
 Final registration closes 29th of September 2025.